 The Company's new Bank Agreement includes a Term Loan, consisting of a Tranche A and B, and a \$125.0 million revolving credit facility.
-At December 31, 2003, the Tranche A had a balance of \$90.0 million and matures over the period 2006 to 2008, and the Tranche B had a balance of \$409.0 million and matures in 2010.
-The revolving credit facility expires in 2008; availability under the facility at December 31, 2003 was \$117.2 million, after a reduction of \$7.8 million for outstanding letters of credit.
-The Company's interest rate on loans under the new Bank Agreement is LIBOR plus 200 basis points.
-The Bank Agreement is secured by a first priority pledge of 100% of the capital stock of the Company's direct domestic subsidiaries and 65% of the capital stock of direct material foreign as defined in the Bank subsidiaries, Agreement.
-In addition, if the Company's credit rating as assigned by Standard & Poor's or Moody's were to decline to BB- or Ba3, respectively, the Company would be required to perfect liens in favor of participants in the Bank Agreement in substantially all of the Company's U.S. based assets.
-At December 31, 2003, the Company's credit rating from Standard and Poor's was BB+ and from Moody's was Ba2.
-The Bank Agreement requires that the Company satisfy certain financial covenants including an interest coverage ratio of higher than 3x (EBITDA divided by interest expense) and a leverage test (Debt divided by EBITDA) lower than 3.8x.
-At December 31, 2003, such ratios as defined in the Bank Agreement, were 7.82x and 2.49x, respectively.
-Bank Agreement also includes limitations with respect to, among other things, indebtedness in excess of \$50 million for capital leases, \$200 million for general indebtedness and \$200 million for acquisition indebtedness, of which approximately \$2.1 million, \$0 and \$0 were outstanding at December 31, 2003, and restricted payments, including dividends on the Company's Common Stock, in excess of 50% of consolidated cumulative net income, or approximately \$39.0 million at December 31, 2003.
-In conjunction with entering into the new Bank Agreement the Company entered into interest rate swap agreements that fixed the Company's LIBOR interest rate on \$250.0 million and \$150.0 million of floating rate bank debt at 2.44% and 1.24%, expiring in 2006 and 2004, respectively.
+At December 31, 2004, the Tranche A had a balance of \$13.0 million and matures in 2008, and the Tranche B had a balance of \$400.0 million and matures over the period 2005 to 2010 with annual payments of \$4 million and a balloon payment due at maturity.
+The revolving credit facility expires in 2008; availability under the facility December 31, 2004 was \$116.2 million, after a reduction of \$8.8 million for outstanding letters of credit.
+Company's interest rate on loans under the new Bank Agreement is LIBOR plus 150 basis points.
+The Bank Agreement is secured by a first priority pledge of 100% of the capital stock of the Company's direct domestic subsidiaries and 65% of the capital stock of direct material foreign subsidiaries, as defined in the Bank Agreement.
+In addition, if the Company's credit rating as assigned by Standard & Poor's or Moody's were to decline to BB- or Ba3, respectively, the Company would be required to perfect liens in favor of participants in the Bank Agreement in substantially all of the Company's U.S.-based assets.
+At December 31, 2004, the Company's credit rating from Standard and Poor's was BB+ and from Moody's was Ba1.
+The Bank Agreement requires that the Company satisfy certain financial covenants including an interest coverage ratio of higher than 3x (EBITDA divided by interest expense) and a leverage test (Debt divided by EBITDA) lower than 3.75x and 3.50x based on total debt and senior debt, respectively.
+At December 31, 2004, such ratios as defined in the Bank Agreement, were 12.91x, 1.65x and 1.65x, respectively.
+The Agreement also includes limitations with respect to, among other things, indebtedness in excess of \$50 million for capital leases, \$450 million for general indebtedness and \$200 million for acquisition indebtedness, of which approximately \$6.9 million, \$0 and \$4.2, respectively, were outstanding at December 31, 2004, and restricted payments, including dividends on the Company's common stock, in excess of 50% of consolidated cumulative net income plus \$50 million, approximately \$170.6 million at December 31, 2004.
+In conjunction with entering into the new Bank Agreement the Company entered into interest rate swap agreements that fixed the Company's LIBOR interest rate on \$250.0 million and \$50.0 million of floating rate bank debt at 2.44% and 3.01%, expiring in May 2006 and June 2006, respectively.

-The Company's primary ongoing cash requirements will be for operating and capital expenditures, product development activities and debt service.
-The Company's debt service requirements consist primarily of principal and interest on bank borrowings.
-The Company's primary sources of liquidity are internally generated cash flow, the Company's revolving credit facility and the sale of receivables under the Company's accounts receivable agreement.
-The Company expects that ongoing requirements for operating and capital expenditures, product development activities and debt service requirements will be funded from these sources; however, the Company's sources of liquidity could be adversely affected by, among other things, a decrease in demand for the Company's products, a deterioration in certain of the Company's financial ratios or a deterioration in the quality of the Company's accounts receivable.
+The Company's primary ongoing cash requirements will be for operating capital expenditures, development activities, repurchase of its common stock, dividends and debt service.
+The Company's debt service consist requirements primarily principal and interest on bank borrowings.
+The Company's primary sources of liquidity are internally generated cash flow, the Company's revolving credit facility and the sale of receivables under the Company's accounts receivable securitization agreement.
+The Company expects that ongoing requirements for operating and capital expenditures, product development activities, repurchase of its common stock, dividends and debt service requirements will be funded from these sources; however, the Company's sources of liquidity could be adversely affected by, among other things, a decrease in demand for the Company's products, a deterioration in certain of the Company's financial ratios deterioration in the quality of the Company's accounts receivable.